 RSSI gating operates more quickly and is suitable for repeater links.
 SINAD gating takes longer but is more accurate and is suitable for the repeater itself or for a line-connected base station.
+For information about gating in a base station with Power Save, see

-RSSI Gating (Carrier)Enables gating based on the base station's measurement of the received signal strength.
-This is also known as Carrier gating.SINAD Gating (Noise)Enables gating based on the ratio of signal to noise and distortion.
-This is also known as noise gating.LevelThe two Level boxes define the level (of RSSI or SINAD) required to enable receiver gating and pass the received audio.
+RSSI Gating (carrier) Enables gating based on the base station's measurement of the received signal strength.
+This is also known as Carrier gating.
+This method is not recommended for low signal levels.
+If the level is set low (for example -118 dBm) and the hysteresis is set to High, the gate may stay open permanently.

+SINAD Gating

+(noise)Enables gating based on the ratio of signal to noise and distortion.
+This is also

+known as noise gating.